Ona Mašiotienė: Early life

-Ona Brazauskaitė was born on 9 September 1883 in the village of in the Anykščiai Parish of the Russian Empire to Jadwiga (née Michalowska, also known as Jadvyga Mikalauskaitė) and Gustavas Brazauskas (Gustaw Brzezowski).
+Ona Brazauskaitė was born on 9 September 1883 in the village of Šlavėnai in the Anykščiai Parish of the Russian Empire to Jadwiga (née Michalowska, also known as Jadvyga Mikalauskaitė) and Gustavas Brazauskas (Gustaw Brzezowski).
 Her parents met when Brazauskas was imprisoned for his participation in the 1863 uprising against Russian rule with Jadwiga's father.
 Of noble heritage, her family of eight children spoke Polish at home but were divided on whether they identified as Lithuanian or Polish.
 Brazauskas advocated for a unified Lithuanian and Polish state and distributed books in the Lithuanian language, a banned activity at the time.

 Graduating with distinction from Kaunas Girls' High School around 1900, Brazauskaitė decided to further her studies to become a teacher.
 Her parents, though able to afford her education, did not approve of women's higher education, but an aunt stepped in to finance Brazauskaitė in continuing her studies in Moscow.
 She enrolled in natural sciences courses at the Moscow Higher Courses for Women.
 While she was studying, she helped establish the Lithuanian Student Society of Moscow and became interested in the women's movements ongoing in Western Europe.
 Becoming an advocate for women's rights, she was one of the founders of the first women's organization of Lithuania, the Lithuanian Women's Association (Lietuvos moterų susivienijimas), in September 1905.
 Elected as a delegate to the second Congress of the All-Russian Union for Women's Equality, held in October, Brazauskaitė attended the meeting before returning to Lithuania to participate in the Great Seimas of Vilnius held in December.

-After the assembly was held, women leaders met on the Okulič estate in to organize women to fight against the tsarist autocracy.
+After the assembly was held, women leaders met on the Okulič estate in Latavėnai to organize women to fight against the tsarist autocracy.
 Brazauskaitė called for the women to press for their human rights and equality, and the right of their children to be educated and trained in the Lithuanian language.
 Shortly thereafter, probably in 1906–1907, she married Jonas Mašiotas, brother of writer Pranas Mašiotas and a Lithuanian student she had met while studying in Moscow.
 She helped prepare for the First Lithuanian Women's Congress held on 27 and 28 September 1907 in Kaunas and then moved to Vilnius, where she helped organize the Lithuanian Women's Union (Lietuvos moterų sąjungą).
 In 1909, she gave birth to her only child, a daughter Ona.